barcek/docNxgres/README.md

     1. The `csurf` package providing protection against CSRF requires the use of the `cookie-parser` or the `express-session` package.
 In this case, `cookie-parser` has been chosen, for greater simplicity and in line with the approach to data collection issues taken also with logging (see below).
     However, 'src/app.js' contains lines also for `express-session`, specifically lines requiring the package, importing the `SSN` environment variables for session configuration, for the configuration itself and for the `csurf` middleware.
 These lines are commented out, available as an alternative, albeit with additional changes needed.
 Using npm, `express-session` can be installed with the command `npm install express-session` and `cookie-parser` uninstalled with `npm uninstall cookie-parser`.
     The configuration for both middlewares assumes the use of HTTPS in production.
 If `express-session` were to be used in production, the Nginx reverse proxy server would require directives for `X-Forwarded` headers and an alternative session store would need to be used in place of the non-production MemoryStore.
 While MemoryStore does allow the application server to run if the `cluster` module is not used, e.g. if `app.listen` is applied in 'app.js' and 'index.js' omitted, a warning is given.
-    2. With the default three-container setup, static files are served from the Nginx reverse proxy server.
+    2. With the default four-container setup, static files are served from the Nginx reverse proxy server.
 However, 'src/app.js' does contain a line for static serving via Express, by means of the `express.static` middleware.
 This line is commented out, available as an alternative when the Nginx container is not in use.
     3. The file assumes that data posted from client is sent as a JSON string.
 However, both 'src/app.js' and 'src/public/script.js' contain lines for use of URI encoding.
 These lines are commented out, available as an alternative.
 - The file 'src/app.js' also requires the `logger` middleware from the 'log' folder, using the `morgan` package.
 As with the reverse proxy server, logging is set to a light level (see [app-proxy (Nginx reverse proxy server)](#app-proxy-nginx-reverse-proxy-server) above).
 The intention here is to avoid data collection issues by default, but if greater collection is required, the log format can be modified, one of the `morgan` presets listed in 'src/log/logger.js' used or one or more new formats added.
 The 'log' folder also contains the file 'utils.js' offering an `addLogEntry` function for use in error logging.

 Reading up on [the Node.js image](https://hub.docker.com/_/node) is recommended.

+### app-cache (Redis cache)

+- In each 'docker-compose' file, the 'cache' service is assigned a volume named 'app-cache-data' in which data is persisted between uses of the container.
+If no longer needed, this volume can be removed (see [Getting started](#getting-started) above).

+Reading up on [the Redis image](https://hub.docker.com/_/redis) is recommended.

 ### app-db (PostgreSQL database)